 Life may be a little chaotic, but it's time for some Spring Simplifying around here.
 Big time.
 And just in time for me to re-release my Simplifying Home ebook and launch the new SimplifyingHome.com website.
 Yay!

 Join me in some Spring Simplifying?!
-Checkout How to Simplify Your Home This Spring on the new blog, join the Simplifying Home email list for a 2-page worksheet and 10 Steps to Start Simplifying, and tag your own photos and posts with #SimplifyingHome and follow @trinarcress for my updates.
+Checkout How to Simplify Your Home This Spring on the new blog, join the Simplifying Home email list, and tag your own photos and posts with #SimplifyingHome and follow @trinarcress for my updates.
 More to come from my spring simplifying in the next few weeks.

 new? start here...